pyta-uoft/pyta/docs/debug/index.md

     func_multi_line()
 ```

-When this function is run, variables within `func_multi_line` are captured, and memory models are output to the calling directory for every line of code.
+When this function runs, the variables within `func_multi_line` are captured, and memory models are outputted to the calling directory for each line of code.
 For the expected output, refer to the snapshots in `tests/test_debug/snapshot_tracer_testing_snapshots/func_multi_line`.

 ### API